VA loans

 Can a non-veteran be a co-borrower on a VA loan?

-Yes—but only through a Joint VA Loan.
-The VA guarantees only the veteran’s portion, so a down payment may be required for the civilian's share.
+Yes, but only through a Joint VA Loan.
+The VA will guarantee only the veteran’s portion of the mortgage.
+This typically means a down payment is required for the civilian’s share of the loan.

 Does a Joint VA Loan use all my VA entitlement?

-No, only the portion you use is affected.
-You may retain the remaining entitlement for future use.
+No. It only affects the portion of your entitlement used for that specific loan.
+You may retain remaining entitlement for future home purchases.

 Disclaimer: This content is for educational purposes only and is not a commitment to lend.
 All mortgage applications are subject to credit approval, underwriting standards, and applicable regulations.
 Always consult with a licensed mortgage professional for personalized advice.